apapapap/samples/README.md

 - **make gen**
   - This command will auto-generate the `.pb.go` files in the `pb/` directory.

-- **make server**
-  - This command will start the GRPC server on 0.0.0.0 at port 8000

 - **make rest**
   - This command will start the REST server on 0.0.0.0 at port 8001

+- **Use client(Postman/curl) of your choice to run the REST endpoint**

+### Run the application as both gRPC server and REST server via GRPC gateway
+To run this application use the `Makefile`, you can use the following commands:
+- **make clean**
+  - This command will clean the existing auto-generated `.pb.go` files from the `pb/` directory.

+- **make gen**
+  - This command will auto-generate the `.pb.go` files in the `pb/` directory.

+- **make both**
+  - This command will start the GRPC server on 0.0.0.0 at port 8000 and the REST server on 0.0.0.0 at port 8001

+- **Use client(Postman/curl) of your choice to run the REST endpoint and/or you can also run `make client`**

 To run the application without `Makefile`, execute the following steps:
 - To generate the `.pb.go` files in the `pb/` directory: